-Telemetry nurses earn a national median of $97,813 per year ($47/hour) according to Salary.com’s May 2026 data — sitting roughly in line with the general RN median while commanding modest premiums for cardiac specialty skills.
+Telemetry nurses earn a national median of $97,813 per year ($47/hour) according to Salary.com’s May 2026 data, which sits within a few hundred dollars of the $97,550 median that BLS reports for all registered nurses in its May 2025 OEWS estimates [1].
+Telemetry pay tracks the broader RN market closely; the earnings upside in this specialty comes from differentials, certification premiums, and travel contracts rather than from a large base-salary premium.
 California, Washington, Massachusetts, and DC consistently pay above $106,000, while Mississippi, West Virginia, and Arkansas sit below $89,000.
 Travel telemetry RNs earn significantly more: a national average of $2,132/week ($110,864 annualized) based on Vivian Health’s May 2026 data, with top contract markets exceeding $3,000/week.

 At a glance: